 How to get there: From Weymouth travel east on the A353.
 On entering Osmington village, take the second right following a narrow road to the sea.
 The Smugglers Inn is in the valley at the end, the car park to the right.

 Hidden down the winding road and nestled in the narrow valley of a little stream, this idyllic spot, with origins dating from the 13th century, was understandably a haven for smugglers.
-The most notorious of these was Emmanuel Charles who had complete control over the coastline from The Isle of Portland to Swanage during the 18th to 19th centuries.
-Landlord of The Crown (now known as The Smugglers), he was often helped in his exploits by gentry, vicars, commoners and even customs officials, his work proved to be profitable.
-However, one day he was tracked down to the Smugglers Inn by the more determined officers, but escaped capture by hiding in the chimney!
+The most infamous of these was Emmanuel Charles who had complete control over the coastline from The Isle of Portland to Swanage during the 18th to 19th centuries.
+He was the landlord of The Crown (now known as The Smugglers), later to be run by Richard Champ, another of the gang.
+The Customs Boards at Poole struggled to halt the illegal activity and were desperate to catch the elusive mob, but Charles was often helped in his exploits by gentry, vicars, commoners and even customs officials.
+One day some determined officers managed to track him down to the Smugglers Inn, armed with fresh evidence of his adventures.
+He managed to outsmart them by hiding in the chimney as a fight developed outside.
+He survived but sadly his daughter was shot on the steps.

-From the pub, cycle up the village road to a T-junction with the A353.
+From the Smugglers Inn in Osmington Mills, cycle up the village road, passing the holiday village and the equestrian centre, to a T-junction with the A353.
 Turn left and take the next right when you enter into the village of Osmington.

-Often forgotten in favour of Osmington Mills, Osmington is famed for its White Horse, carved into the chalk hillside to honour King George III in 1808.
-This was due to his visits to Weymouth and the subsequent positive development it had on the town.
-However, he took offence to the horse, interpreting its direction of travel as a hint from the locals to leave and he never returned again.
+Often forgotten in favour of Osmington Mills, Osmington is famous for its White Horse, carved into the chalk hillside, in 1808, to honour King George III.
+King George’s health was deteriorating and was strongly encouraged to try sea bathing.
+The King and Queen both had faith that that fresh air and clear salty water was working and frequently returned to the welcoming town, often greeted with banners, flags and chants of ‘God Save the King’.
+The effects on the town were only positive, making it one of the most fashionable places to be at the time!
+However, legend says he took offence to the horse, interpreting its direction of travel as a hint from the locals to leave and he never returned again.

-At the bottom, where you meet the main road for the second time, turn right and then left onto a smaller road, climbing up the hill towards Ringstead.
+At the bottom, where you meet the A353 for the second time, turn right and then left onto a smaller road, climbing up the hill towards Ringstead.
 Ignore the sign directing you down to the village and continue to cut straight through the National Trust car park.
-The village of Ringstead used to be much bigger, but now it is mostly earthworks.
-Its downfall suggested as being due to the arrival of the plague in the 14th century from nearby Weymouth.
+The village of Ringstead used to be much bigger, but now it is mostly earthworks, its downfall suggested as being due to the arrival of the plague in the 14th century from the guilty town of nearby Weymouth.

-Follow the track down to Sea Barn Farm and back up the other side, skimming it on your right hand side.
-Pass through another gate and at the top you glide past White Nothe, a chalk headland pointing out to sea.
-While on your left, the valley dips at Chaldon Down, the old Down Barn being the only building clear in the landscape.
+Follow the track down to Sea Barn Farm and back up the other side, skimming it to your right.
+Pass through another gate and at the top you glide past White Nothe, the chalk headland pointing out to sea, while on your left the valley dips at Chaldon Down, the old Down Barn being the only building clear in the landscape.

 Head through the next gate and cut straight across the field, passing between two large pyramidal shipping beacons, the tip of one only visible as the cliff drops to the sea.
-The views stretch out toward the east and the high cliffs of the cove become more recognisable.
-Make your way through another gate in the dip and then rise again, the peak marked with a telegraph pole.
+The views stretch out toward the east and the high, circular cliffs of Lulworth Cove become more recognisable.
+Make your way through another gate in the dip to then rise again, the peak marked with a telegraph pole.

-The views capture a huge expanse of the coastline.
-The peninsula of St Aldhelm’s Head is as far as you can see to the east, Portland still dominating the west.
+The views capture a huge expanse of the Dorset coastline.
+The peninsula of St Aldhelm’s Head is as far as you can see to the east, the Isle of Portland still dominating the west.

-On entering Scratchy Bottom, keep left, climbing up another hill to the top but then providing you with a quick run to meet the road at Daggers Gate.
+On entering Scratchy Bottom, keep left, climbing up another hill to reach the top.
+It is then a quick run back down to meet the road at Daggers Gate.
 This ancient crossroads is believed to mark a witch’s grave.
 Her ghost is said to haunt the area and appear in the form of a hare.
-After her death her own daughter, back in 1789, returned to this exact spot, but not to wish her mother well, instead to brutally murder Sam Varnell, a local farmer, stabbing him to death.
+After her death, her own daughter, back in 1789, returned to this exact spot, but not to wish her mother well, instead to brutally murder Sam Varnell, a local farmer, stabbing him to death.
 It was this tragedy that gave the crossroads its name.

 At the junction you have a choice:

-You can either continue straight over, following the track up the hill, the views opening up further to the east.
-The large Hillfort of Bindon Hill blocks the coastline, but beyond, the glimmer of Worbarrow Bay and the peak of the Worbarrow Tout can both be seen.
-At the end of the track, meeting another road, turn right to ride down into Lulworth.
+You can either continue straight over the road, following the track up the hill, the views opening up further to the east.
+The large Hillfort of Bindon Hill blocks the coastline, but beyond, the glimmer of Worbarrow Bay and the peak of Worbarrow Tout can both be seen.
+At the end of the track, meeting another road, turn right to ride down into the village of Lulworth.

-Once at the bottom, for both routes, follow the road to the sea.
-Passing the Lulworth Cove Inn on your left, heading straight to the Cove is a must do.
-Its unique geology creates breath-taking scenery that, along with the entire route, is all part of the world famous Jurassic Coast – a UNESCO World Heritage Site.
+Once at the bottom, where both routes combine, follow the road to the sea.
+Pass the Lulworth Cove Inn on your left, to reach the geologically unique cove.
+Its colourful twisted strata creates breath-taking scenery that, along with the entire route, is all part of the world famous Jurassic Coast – a UNESCO World Heritage Site.